Gothamv/MuskCult/README535.md

 ![](https://cdn-images-1.medium.com/max/4388/1*4kDk9CZEEJBllqd3Fx549A.png)

-## Learn the Basics of Git in Under 10 Minutes
+## Learn the Basics of Git in Under 1 hour (because you know this tutorial didn't take ten minutes to go through)123123123

 Yes, the title is clickbait.
 There is no way you can *understand* the basics of git technology in just 10 minutes.
 But you can get pretty close in about 25 minutes.
 And that is the purpose of this article.